 After the patch is in place, it delivers a steady dose of hormones into your bloodstream.

 The patch works just like the pill.
 The hormones prevent an egg from being released and change both the cervical mucus and uterine lining.
-You only need to apply it once per week unlike the pill, which you take every day.
-After three weeks, or 21 days, of use, you remove the patch for one week.
+You only need to apply it once per week, unlike the pill, which you take every day.
+After 3 weeks (21 days) of use, you remove the patch for 1 week.

 Both birth control methods are safe, but they do carry a small risk of side effects.
-Here are some of the more typical side effects that the pill can cause:
+Some of the more typical side effects that the pill can cause include:

 - bleeding in between periods, which is more likely with the minipill